madhurimadas3/AEM3103/README.md

   # Code Listing

 Unordered List:
-PaperPlane.m
+-PaperPlane.m
-Establishes Starting Variables
+	-Establishes Starting Variables
-EqMotion.m
+-EqMotion.m
-Function for the equations of motions for the airplane PartA.m
+	-Function for the equations of motions for the airplane -PartA.m
-Code for the first set of graphs showing Height vs. Range while varying first initial velocity and then gamma PartB.m
+	-Code for the first set of graphs showing Height vs. Range while varying first initial velocity and then gamma -PartB.m
-Code for the second set of graphs showing the variations of velocity and gamma with a (red) curve fit, then showing dR/dt over time and dH/dt over time.
+	-Code for the second set of graphs showing the variations of velocity and gamma with a (red) curve fit, then showing dR/dt over time and dH/dt over time.
-Animation.m
+-Animation.m
-Code to create a GIF of V=7.5 and gamma = 0.4 against the nominal line
+	-Code to create a GIF of V=7.5 and gamma = 0.4 against the nominal line

   # Figures

   ## Fig. 1: Single Parameter Variation
-./Figures/PartAheightvsrange.jpg
+./Figures/'PartAheightvsrange.jpg'

   Briefly describe what is being shown in the figure.